NadavShaar/docs/README.md

 - Create a git repo with the same name as the package.

 ### Setup
-In your local repositories folder run:\
-`npx create-react-library <package-name>`
+- In your local repositories folder run: `npx create-react-library <package-name>`

-#### open 2 terminals tabs
-From the root folder run:
-- First-tab: `npm start`
-- Second-tab: `cd example && npm start`
+- Navigate to the root folder and open 2 terminal tabs In the first tab run: `npm start`, and in the second tab run: `cd example && npm start`.

-After the process is done terminate both tabs process.
+- After the process is done terminate both tabs process.

 #### Connect to Github
 From the root folder run: